7 Quick and Dirty EQ Fixes for the Guitar

 Want to EQ Your Guitars so They Cut Through the Mix?
 Get the Free EQ Hacks With 71 Tips to Improve Your Mixes Right Here

-Where can I pin-point that annoying tinny sound from my guitar?
+Where can I pinpoint that annoying tinny sound from my guitar?
 What guitar frequency is that?
-How can you EQ that boomy and muddy sound out of your guitar production?
+How do you cut that boomy and muddy sound out of your guitar production?

 Just like with every other instrument, the guitar responds to boosts and cuts in the audio frequency spectrum.
 There are specific guitar frequency areas that make the guitar sound a specific way.
 Here are 7 quick and dirty tricks to make your guitar mixing smoother.

 Usually, a good place to start your guitar mixing is to filter out the low-end.
 Cut everything below 100 Hz as a general rule.
 Filter all the way up until your guitar starts sounding thin, then back off a little.